GeoZac/android_vendor_unconv/README.md

     - Allow editing smart replies before sending
     - Shows empty wifi icon if not connected
     - Show memory usage on app info screens
+    - Default to full gesture navigation
+    - Bump up default data limit to 30GB, the default 2GB is too low
+    - Overlay the AOSP brightness thumb vector
+    - Allow more suggestions on AOSP keyboard
+    - Hide the voice input key on AOSP keyboard
+    - Show more emoji on the emoji selector
     - ~Enable lockscreen rotation for all devices by default~
 - Add some more fonts (The font-families data is injected into the vendor's fonts_customization.xml, if supported)
     - JetBrains Mono